redox-os/rfcs/text/0010-optional-services.md

     ```toml
     [[drivers]]
     name = String # This is the name of the device/driver
-    # The following 6 fields are used to identify the device and some may be ommited depending on the driver.
+    # The following 6 fields are used to identify the device and some may be omitted depending on the driver.
     class = u8 # This is the type of driver.
 1 for storage, 2 for networking, 3 for graphics, etc.
     subclass =  u8 # For storage would be 0 for virtio, 1 for IDE, 8 for NVME, etc.
     interface = u8 # E.g. for xhcid: class = 0x0C (serial), subclass = 3 (USB), and interface = 0x30 (XHCI)